A democratic society with social justice and economic development

-Building an enabling environment for youths and women in consolidating democratic principles and practice.
+- Building an enabling environment for all in consolidating democratic principles and practices

 In 2004, a group of young energetic people decided to organize a conversation club to create a space for youths where they can practice English, share news and information, and prepare for pursuing a quality education abroad, if possible.
 The members of the conversation club considered that their knowledge and learning need to be shared with other young people.
 So, they opened the Scholar English Language Center (SELC) in 2006 and the members of the club teach English classes and some capacity building courses at the center voluntarily.

 After one year of teaching at the English Language Center in Yangon, the teachers of the center decided to teach English and the capacity building courses in rural areas.
 Thus, the program called (Rural Educational Development Program Summer) was launched in 2007.
 Before 2007, the conversation club has been named differently, but in 2007, it took the name “Youth Development Initiative Network (YDIN)” with some basic organizational structure such as Director, Secretary, and Central Executive Committee (CEC).